 Angiostrongylus are parasites of rats (rat lung worms).
-Excreted larvae are taken up by intermediate hosts (snails and slugs) and paratenic or transport hosts (hosts that are not required for the parasite's development but that can transmit infection to humans).
-Human infection is acquired by ingestion of raw or undercooked snails or slugs or transport hosts (certain crabs and freshwater shrimp); it is unclear whether larval contamination of vegetables (eg, in slime from snails or slugs that crawl on the food) can cause infection.
+Excreted larvae are taken up by intermediate hosts (land snails and slugs) and paratenic or transport hosts (hosts that are not required for the parasite's development but that can transmit infection to humans).
+Human infection is acquired by ingestion of raw or undercooked snails or slugs or transport hosts (certain land crabs, freshwater shrimp and prawns, frogs, or toads); it is unclear whether larval contamination of vegetables (eg, in slime from snails or slugs that crawl on the food) can cause infection.

-A. cantonensis infection occurs predominantly in Southeast Asia and the Pacific Basin, although infection has been reported elsewhere, including the Caribbean, Hawaii, and Louisiana.
-The larvae migrate from the GI tract to the meninges, where they cause eosinophilic meningitis, with fever, headache, and meningismus.
+A. cantonensis infection (neural angiostrongyliasis) occurs predominantly in Southeast Asia and the Pacific Basin, although infection has been reported elsewhere, including the Caribbean, Hawaii, Louisiana, Florida, and other southern states.
+The larvae migrate from the gastrointestinal (GI) tract to the meninges, where they cause eosinophilic meningitis, with fever, headache, and meningismus, accompanied by eosinophilia Eosinophilia Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
+Causes and associated disorders are myriad but often represent an allergic reaction or a parasitic infection... read more .
 Occasionally, ocular invasion occurs.

-A. costaricensis infection occurs in the Americas, predominantly in Latin America and the Caribbean.
-Adult worms reside in arterioles of the ileocecal area, and eggs can be released into the intestinal tissues, resulting in local inflammation with abdominal pain, vomiting, and fever.
-Abdominal angiostrongyliasis mimics appendicitis; a painful right lower quadrant mass may develop.
+A. costaricensis infection (abdominal angiostrongyliasis) occurs in the Americas, predominantly in Latin America and the Caribbean.
+Adult worms reside in arterioles of the ileocecal area, and eggs can be released into the intestinal tissues, resulting in local inflammation with abdominal pain, vomiting, and fever; this infection can mimic appendicitis.
+Abdominal angiostrongyliasis is often accompanied by eosinophilia Eosinophilia Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
+Causes and associated disorders are myriad but often represent an allergic reaction or a parasitic infection... read more , and a painful right lower quadrant mass may develop.

-A. cantonensis meningitis is treated with analgesics, corticosteroids, and removal of CSF at frequent intervals to reduce CNS pressure.
-There is no specific anthelmintic therapy.
+A. cantonensis meningitis is treated with analgesics, removal of CSF at frequent intervals to reduce central nervous system (CNS) pressure; corticosteroids can decrease the frequency of therapeutic lumbar puncture.
+Anthelmintic therapy may increase the inflammatory response because it results in the release of parasite antigens.
 Most patients have a self-limited course and recover completely.

 There is no specific treatment for A. costaricensis infection; most infections resolve spontaneously.
 Anthelmintics do not appear to be effective and may lead to additional migration of worms and worsening symptoms.